lightdot/enlightenment-arc-theme/README.md

 ### Rebuilding or adding assets

-You will need
+You will need:
 * `inkscape`
 * `optipng`

 All assets are already exported as .png and included.
-Inkscape and optipng are used to export the png-assets from the .svg source if you want to add or reexport the images.
+Inkscape and optipng are used to export the .png's from the .svg source if you want to add or reexport the images.
 To reexport type:

 `make assets`